 Everest Re is a member of the Federal Home Loan Bank of New York ("FHLBNY"), which allows Everest Re to borrow up to 10% of its statutory admitted assets.
-As of December 31, 2021, Everest Re had admitted assets of approximately \$2.0 billion which provides borrowing capacity of up to approximately \$2.0 billion.
-As of December 31, 2021, Everest Re has \$519.0 million of borrowings outstanding, with maturities in 2022 and interest payable at interest rates between 0.53% and 0.65%.
-Everest incurred interest expense of \$1.2 million and \$0.2 million for the years ended December 31, 2021 and 2020, respectively.
+As of December 31, 2022, Everest Re had admitted assets of approximately \$2.4 billion which provides borrowing capacity of up to approximately \$2.2 billion.
+As of December 31, 2022, Everest Re has \$519 million of borrowings outstanding, which all mature in 2023.
+Everest incurred interest expense of \$4 million and \$1 million for the years ended December 31, 2022 and 2021, respectively.
 The FHLBNY membership agreement requires that 4.5% of borrowed funds be used to acquire additional membership stock.